Rostov railway drawbridge: The bridge of 1917

-Years of the war
+Years of the WWII

 In the first months of the war a temporary “littered” bridge was built at the place of the old one.
 During the first occupation of Rostov on November 21, 1941, while the retreat of The Red Army, the south span of American bridge and littered bridge were undermined by soviet sappers.
 However, Rostov had already been released on November 28, after that the littered bridge was recovered.
 During the second occupation of Rostov the littered bridge was undermined again, but subsequently it was recovered by Germans.
 While the release of Rostov in 1943 both bridges were almost completely destroyed.

 Postwar period

 In 1945 a temporary fixed bridge was built on the supports of the American bridge.
 In 1949-1952 the new bridge, which is being used even now, was built at the place of littered one.
 It slightly differed from the old American bridge in its construction.
 The bridge of 1945 was disassembled soon, its supports are standing still.

-In 2001-2003 the reconstruction of the bridge was conducted, the balk was set between mines for better stability.